Welcome to the OPA Support Group for Derby

 Our meetings are held at the Hilton Village Hall, Derby.

 Hilton Village Hall

 Who we are

-The Derby OPA support group is made up of a mixture of current and former patients, their carers and close family members and friends.
+The Derby OPA support group (Charity Number 1062461)is made up of a mixture of current and former patients, their carers and close family members and friends.
 Patients may be at any stage of treatment, from an individual who has only been diagnosed recently through to someone who underwent surgery several years (or indeed decades) ago.
 Our group members (both male and female) come from a wide range of backgrounds and occupations, and all have very different stories to tell.
 We all have one thing in common however, and that is we all aim to help and support each other, very much employing the ethos of the OPA - 'former patients helping current patients'.
 We are also very lucky in that representatives from a dedicated team of Upper GI Nurses and Surgeons regularly attend our meetings and we are truly grateful to them for their continued support and advice.

 We aim to help patients (and their families) pre and post treatment by offering support and guidance from those who have been in a similar situation themselves.
 We also aim to inform GPs concerning the symptoms of the disease and the nature of postoperative care required.
 In addition to the national objectives of the OPA, we also hope to conduct a number of regional awareness initiatives, plans for which will be discussed at future meetings.